 What are Green Skills?

 It is easy to mistakenly associate certain green skills to specific industries.
 Unlike the ability to set a broken bone, which will qualify a worker for a job in healthcare but isn’t relevant if they’re applying for a role with a law firm, green skills are different.
-Think of green skills more like tech skills in their ability to be applied across a wide range of industries.
+Think of green skills more like tech and digital skills in their ability to be applied across a wide range of industries.
 For example, carbon accounting, or estimating the carbon footprint of different organizations, can play an important role in a variety of industries, from consulting to waste management.
 While there might be a concentration of workers with green skills in green industries, those skills are in demand across the global economy.

 According to LinkedIn, the fastest growing green skill in the EU is climate action planning.
 A climate action plan is “a framework document for measuring, tracking and reducing greenhouse gas emissions, and adopting climate adaptation measures.”